 Q: In the process of building Kinova, what has been your biggest lesson so far?

 A: It’s very difficult to pinpoint just one.
-For starters, I learned the importance of knowing your true purpose, and always trying your every move to that purpose.
+For starters, I learned the importance of knowing your true purpose, and always tying your every move to that purpose.
 If you do that, you’ll never lose focus of what matters.
-And second, how much I enjoy using the business as a channel for innovation and change; when I was young, and I knew I wanted to do something impactful, I could have chosen many different paths.
+And second, how much I enjoy using the business as a channel for innovation and change; when I was young and I knew I wanted to do something impactful, I could have chosen many different paths.
 But I found that businesses are the fastest mechanism for change;